KBheid/PZ_RadioData_Converter/DistributionFinder/README.md

 * The 'MediaWiki' tab output is defined in `updateMediaWiki()`

 ## Future Features
+### Procedural item spawns
+Some items spawn as 'sets' or themes.
+For example, a duffel bag may spawn with themed items - for example money and a gun.
+Currently, these are not handled at all by the tool, but should be in the future.
 ### Get all item spawns for a location/vehicle
 The ability to select from a list of locations or vehicles and retrieve all items that can spawn in them, separated by container.